Calvin Turner

 Calvin Turner Jr. (born July 5, 1999) is an American professional football running back and wide receiver.
 He most recently played for the Toronto Argonauts of the Canadian Football League (CFL).
-He played college football at Jacksonville University until the program shut down in 2019 and University of Hawaii from 2020 to 2021.
+He played college football at Jacksonville University until the program shut down in 2019.
+He also played for the University of Hawaii from 2020 to 2021.
 Turner took snaps at defensive back, quarterback, running back, and wide receiver during his college career.

 Early life

 Turner attended New Hampstead High School in Bloomingdale, Georgia, where he was a four-sport athlete, playing football, basketball, baseball, as well as running track.
 As a high school senior, he was a dual-threat quarterback who rushed for over 1,700 yards and 15 touchdowns, while also passing for 1,450 yards and 10 touchdowns en route to being named the Savannah Morning News' Most Versatile Male Athlete in 2017.

 College career

 Jacksonville

 As a true freshman, Turner's coaches transitioned him to a defensive back and return specialist to get him playing time.
 Turner led the team in total pass breakups, was fifth on the team in tackles, and garnered an All-Pioneer Football League honorable mention after the season.

 Turner transitioned back to quarterback before the 2018 season, and was named the starting quarterback.
 In an option offense, he set program records in single-season rushing touchdowns and was 36 yards away from breaking the single-season rushing yards record before he broke his leg in the season finale against Dayton.
 He was named an honorable mention to the All-Pioneer Football League at the end of the season.

 Turner rushed for over 1,300 yards and 15 touchdowns in 2019 while also being named to the All-Pioneer Football League First Team as an all-purpose player.

 When the program folded in 2019, Turner announced he would transfer to Hawaii for his final season of eligibility.